EmbarkStudios/kajiya/README.md

 ## Building and running

 There's a very minimal asset pipeline in `bake.rs`, which converts meshes from GLTF to an internal flat format, and calculates texture mips.
-In order to bake all the provided meshes, run:
+In order to bake all the provided meshes, open the following file, add the path to the GLTF and run:

 * Windows: `bake.cmd`
 * Linux: `./bake.sh`